johnstownoralhistories/johnstownoralhistories.github.io/_items/Demko-Ruth-Oral-History-002.md

 He had been, he left June 1st of 84, and we left June 2nd of 85, and um, we were there as a family, moved in, [unintelligible] from June to October, and he was laid off again, so that we were again in a less than familiar surroundings to get through this all over again.
 And then he, uh, got, um, contracting job again, is that the, some of the jobs are contracting jobs, and they're not permanent.
 So, uh, he was working over in Indianapolis, commuting every day with another fella, an hour and a half each way, and some of the consolation was that he come home at night, so we, he, some of the hours were long, and the trips were an hour and a half long, so he'd get up in the morning, go to work, come home, eat supper, shower, and go to bed.

 (25:18 - 30:48)
 Ruth: And so, but at least he was home in the evenings, but we didn't know him much and it's better than being miles apart.
 Um, and with work being inconsistent, um, and therefore, I guess, paychecks being inconsistent, how did you manage, like, the household money?
 Like, did you guys change your budgeting or your spending to accommodate?
 Well, mostly, I think we were always, we were not big, big, elaborate spenders.
-We learned just, that wasn't us, but the way to cut back was food, not, not putting everything, or there were no treats, no ice cream, no potato chips, no soda, nothing like that.
+We learned just that wasn't us, but the way to cut back was food, not, not putting everything, or there were no treats, no ice cream, no potato chips, no soda, nothing like that.

 Just ate what you, bought what you had to buy.